fChristenson/bastion/readme.md

 ### Google authenticator

-Adding 2-factor authentication to our Bastion adds yet another layer of security.
+Adding 2-factor authentication to our Bastion host adds yet another layer of security.

 You can read more about 2-factor authentication [here](https://en.wikipedia.org/wiki/Multi-factor_authentication).